From Architecture to Information Architecture

 experience as engaging and relaxing as the experience in person

 As navigation was a pain point, the user flow was altered.
-The new user flow was informed both my research and the successful spatial flow of Chado’s physical store.
+The new user flow was informed by my research and the successful spatial flow of Chado’s physical store.

-The site map was also drastically changed to create a cleaner browsing experience.
+The site map was also altered to create a cleaner browsing experience.

 Home page displays light, relaxing imagery with clear recommendations for easy browsing.
 Primary navigation was consolidated.

-The product listing page contains flavor notes for individual teas to help understand lesser known types.
+The product listing page contains flavor notes for individual teas to help in understanding the lesser known types.
 The clear filtering system sorts and categorizes the wide variety of teas.

 Products have clear descriptions and relaxing imagery.
 Further detail can be found in drop down menus with icons.

 On reflection, I realized that the simple flow was not something to admonish but in fact something I probably should have been trying to achieve.
-Ultimately, I view the spatial analysis and its incorporation more as a technique to shift my thinking and a lesson in how looking to other successful mediums can be a way to elevate your design.
+I now see the incorporation of the spatial analysis as a technique to shift my thinking and a lesson in how looking to other successful mediums can be a way to elevate your design.